CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-04-30-avoiding-branches.md

 branchBenchRandom/14       69.2 us         69.2 us        40548
 ```

-It looks like we're seeing an almost 10x performance improvement (depending on the input size) by integrating the comparison in with the computation, and understanding the impact of value and data-type on performance.
-Pretty cool.
+It looks like we're seeing an almost 10x performance improvement (depending on the input size) by integrating the comparison in with the computation, and understanding the impact of values and data-types on performance.
+Pretty cool stuff.

 ## Concluding Remarks

 Many interesting results to think about!
 Our choice of values and data types can impact performance significantly.
 It also is a reminder for us to be vigilant about performance.
-Just because the compiler specializes a function because it knows a value at compile-time doesn't mean it's necessarily better for performance.
-This was the case for using `lea` instructions instead `imul` in these examples.
+Just because the compiler specializes a function because it knows a value at compile-time doesn't mean it will be better performance.
+This was the case for using `lea` instructions instead `imul` in all three examples.

 Another important thing to consider is how we benchmark code.
-I've seen latge C++ conference talks fall for our baseline pitfall of using the same random numbers each iteration.
-Furthermore, I found huge performance variation (>10%) depending on which benchmarks were located in the same files, and which settings were enabled (e.g., the number of iterations).
+I've seen large C++ conference talks fall for our baseline pitfall of using the same random numbers each iteration.
+Furthermore, I found huge performance variation (>10%) depending on which benchmarks were located in the same file, and which settings were enabled (e.g., the number of iterations).
 So be careful.
 Even if you're measuring using great tools, that doesn't mean there isn't issues hiding elsewhere in your benchmarks.

 As always, feel free to contact me with questions.